Amy Fisher

 Amy Elizabeth Fisher (born 1974) is an American woman, who, in 1992, at the age of 17, shot and severely wounded Mary Jo Buttafuoco, the wife of Joey Buttafuoco, who had initiated a sexual relationship with the underaged Fisher in 1990.
-Buttafuoco would later be charged with statutory rape, to which he pleaded guilty and served 4 months in prison.
-Initially charged with first-degree attempted murder, Fisher eventually pleaded guilty to first-degree aggravated assault and served seven years in prison.
-Due to her age and her relationship with a much older man, she became known in the tabloid media as "the Long Island Lolita".
-Fisher was paroled in 1999 and became a writer, a webcam model, and a pornographic actress.
+Buttafuoco would later be convicted of statutory rape and serve four months in prison.
+Fisher pleaded guilty to aggravated assault and served seven years in prison.
+Her story was featured heavily in the tabloid press and was often sensationalized by the news media, who dubbed her the "Long Island Lolita".
+Fisher was paroled in 1999 and became a writer, webcam model, and pornographic film actress.

 Early life

 Fisher was born in August 1974 in Merrick, New York, on Long Island, to Elliot and Roseann Fisher.
 Her father was Jewish while her mother was raised in an Italian-American family.
 (Note: In My Story, Fisher says her maternal grandfather "wasn't Italian, he was a mixture of a lot of different things, including English".)
-As a 16-year-old student at Kennedy High School in Bellmore, New York, Fisher allegedly met 35-year-old Joey Buttafuoco in 1990, when her father took his car for repairs to Buttafuoco's auto body shop; Fisher later said she had damaged her own car several times as a pretext to see him and later admitted that they had an affair when she was still underage.
+As a child, Fisher was sexually abused by a family member and raped at age 13 by a contractor working in the family's home.
+Fisher met 35-year-old Joey Buttafuoco in December 1990, when her father took his car for repairs to Buttafuoco's auto body shop; Fisher later said she damaged her own car several times as a pretext to see him.
+They began a sexual relationship the following summer, while Fisher was still underage and a student at John F. Kennedy High School in Bellmore, New York.

-Crime and prison
+Shooting of Mary Jo Buttafuoco

-In their conversations, Joey often complained about his wife, and occasionally casually insinuated to Fisher it would be nice if someone killed Mary Jo.
-In an effort to please Joey, the still underaged Fisher obtained a FIE Titan .25-caliber handgun with the assistance of Peter Guagenti, a Brooklyn auto supply salesman who acted as her getaway driver.
-When Mary Jo Buttafuoco answered the door, Fisher told her that Joey Buttafuoco was having an affair with Fisher's (imaginary) younger sister, providing a T-shirt advertising Buttafuoco's auto body shop as "proof".
-The conversation lasted about 15 minutes, during which Buttafuoco became increasingly angry.
-She finally told Fisher to leave and then turned her back to return to the house.
-In a panic, Fisher took out the gun and struck Buttafuoco twice with it, which caused the gun to go off.
-The bullet hit Mary Jo in the right side of the head, severely wounding but not killing her.
+According to Fisher, Buttafuoco often complained about his wife Mary Jo Buttafuoco to her, hinting that he wanted Mary Jo "out of the picture".
+Fisher ultimately asked Buttafuoco to choose between her and his wife, to which Buttafuoco replied that he chose his wife.
+Fisher says she told Buttafuoco of her intention to kill Mary Jo, and that he responded by telling her the best way to do it.
+Fisher obtained a FIE Titan .25-caliber handgun with the assistance of Peter Guagenti, a Brooklyn auto supply salesman who acted as her getaway driver.

+On May 19, 1992, Fisher went to the Buttafuoco's house on Long Island.
+When Mary Jo answered the door, Fisher said her name was Ann Marie and told Buttafuoco that her husband was having an affair with her "sister", showing her a T-shirt from Buttafuoco's auto body shop as proof.
+Angered by the accusations, Buttafuoco finally told Fisher to leave and turned back to return to the house.
+Fisher then pulled out the gun and shot Buttafuoco in the right side of her head, severely wounding but not killing her.
 Later Fisher said Buttafuoco fell on her.
 Fisher dropped both the shirt and the gun and ran towards the car, but then returned for them and Guagenti drove off.
 Neighbors called 911; Buttafuoco was operated on all night, and although they could not remove the bullet, doctors were able to save her life.